How Much Paint Do I Need

 Deciding how much paint you need for your project is one of the essential aspects of your project…and we have provided a quick and easy guide to show you exactly how much paint you need.

 Before you start, you will need a tape measure, a calculator (unless you want to do the maths on paper), as well as a pen and a piece of paper.

 How Much Paint?

 As a general rule, to achieve a one-coat coverage of an interior wall, paint should be applied at a maximum of 400 square feet per gallon.
-If your walls are rough (like exposed brickwork) or textured (like wood panelling), you should allow for 25-30 square feet per gallon.
-Further, some bright colours may require 1-3 coats for the colour to really stand out as it should.
+If your walls are rough (like exposed brickwork) or textured (like wood paneling), you should allow for 25-30 square feet per gallon.
+Further, some bright colors may require 1-3 coats for the color to really stand out as it should.